Kids love games that involve grouping objects together or picking the odd one out. That means they’ll love learning about animal classification!

 So.
 Much.
 Fun!

 Can’t draw?
-Print out some images from the internet, cut the animals out leaving the silhouette of the animal.
+Print out some images from the internet, then cut the animals out leaving the silhouette of the animal.
 Use the template to colour the silhouette.
 You can add eyes and body features from there.

 Classification printable for kids

-Are your children getting good at classifying mammals, reptiles and birds yet?
+Are your children getting good at classifying mammals, reptiles, and birds yet?
 Why not try giving them this print out and see if they can match the images with the words!

 It doesn’t take much to start learning about basic classification with your child.
 We’ve had so much fun in the last couple of weeks.
 I think it’s probably been one of our favourite themes.